 Is it your Android phone software that’s causing the annoying issue?
 Could the problem be coming from the current Android keyboard you’re using?
 It’s important to understand the cause of the issue to be sure of how to address it.

 As earlier mentioned, you can always resolve the double letters keyboard issue in a couple of ways, depending exactly on its cause on your Android phone.
 Let’s have a look at some of them below:

-If you’re so sure the problem is coming from your current keyboard, the best you can do is to install a new keyboard from Google Play Store.
+If you’re sure the problem is coming from your current keyboard, the best you can do is install a new keyboard from Google Play Store.

 Click on your preferred keyboard and tap install to get the keyboard on your phone.
 Make the app your default keyboard and start using it for your daily activities.
 This should address the issue and fix the double letters glitch you’re currently experiencing on your phone.

-If after trying other keyboards, you noticed that the issue persists, it could be that your smartphone software is out of date.
+If you noticed that the issue persists after trying other keyboards, it could be that your smartphone software is outdated.
 So, check for the latest update and get your software updated.

 - To do that, go to the Settings app on your phone.